 Mentored Research Experience:

-To gain the skill sets and confidence to perform independent research, fellows will conduct an independent, mentored research project tailored to their unique career goals at one of the African sites; in addition, they will work on secondary data analysis projects to both develop analytical and research skills, and meet authorship requirements of the program.
+To gain the skill sets and confidence to perform independent research, fellows will conduct an independent, mentored research project tailored to their unique career goals at one of the African sites or Barbados; in addition, they will work on secondary data analysis projects to both develop analytical and research skills, and meet authorship requirements of the program.
 Each site has an established research infrastructure for protocol development, IRB approval and data collection, and a proven track record for participant recruitment and study completion.
 Fellows will have broad access to patients, clinical samples, relevant patient databases and laboratory/equipment to support their projects.
 The global sites, supported by the primary training site (MGH) will provide a rich research training environment for fellows.
 The history of scientific and training collaborations amongst the departments, and the available resources of the institutions, will ensure fellows rapidly immerse themselves in a research project and focus within the existing infrastructure.